-A page of data can be transferred from the main memory to the Buffer.
-To transfer a page of data using the optional DataFlash-L page size (264 bytes), an opcode of 53h must be clocked into the device followed by three address bytes comprised of five dummy bits, 10 page address bits (PA9 - PA0) which specify the page in main memory to be transferred, and nine dummy bits.
-To transfer a page of data using the default page size (256 bytes), an opcode of 53h must be clocked into the device followed by three address bytes comprised of six dummy bits.
-To transfer a page of data using the default page size (256 bytes), an opcode of 53h must be clocked into the device followed by three address bytes comprised of six dummy bits, 10 page address bits (A17 - A8) which specify the page in the main memory to be transferred, and eight dummy bits.
+A page of data can be transferred from the main memory to either Buffer 1 or Buffer 2.
+To transfer a page of data using the standard DataFlash page size (264 bytes), an opcode of 53h for Buffer 1 or 55h for Buffer 2 must be clocked into the device followed by three address bytes comprised of 3 dummy bits, 12 page address bits (PA11 - PA0) which specify the page in main memory to be transferred, and 9 dummy bits.
+To transfer a page of data using the binary page size (256 bytes), an opcode of 53h for Buffer 1 and 55h for Buffer 2 must be clocked into the device followed by three address bytes comprised of 4 dummy bits, 12 page address bits (A19 - A8) which specify the page in the main memory to be transferred, and 8 dummy bits.

 The \overline{CS} pin must be low while toggling the SCK pin to load the opcode and the three address bytes from the input pin (SI).
-The transfer of the page of data from the main memory to the Buffer will begin when the \overline{CS} pin transitions from a low to a high state.
+The transfer of the page of data from the main memory to the buffer will begin when the \overline{CS} pin transitions from a low to a high state.
 During the page transfer time (t{XFR}), the RDY/BUSY bit in the Status Register can be read to determine whether or not the transfer has been completed.